-- A God Am I: Hickey believes this of himself, even as he watches The Thing devour his band of cannibal mutineers and his very soul.
+- A God Am I: Hickey believes this of himself, even as he watches The Thing devour his band of cannibal mutineers.

 - He Knows Too Much: Hickey decides John Irving must die after he catches him and Magnus Manson with their pants down.
 Irving isn't interested in denouncing them, but Hickey carries out his plan, to all their detriment.